Bentley Arnage: Final series

 On the exterior, the Final Series features unique 20 inch alloy wheels, a retractable 'Flying B' hood ornament, body-coloured headlamp bezels, dark tint mesh upper and lower grilles, lower front wing vents, a 'Jewel-style' fuel filler cap and special badging.

 The interior, designed by Mulliner, features Final Series kick plates, drilled alloy pedals, unique chrome trim, a rear cocktail cabinet and two picnic tables.
 The model also comes with four special umbrellas and a premium 1,000 watt audio system manufactured by Naim Audio.

 The model is offered with 42 exterior colour choices, 25 interior hides and three wood veneers.
 It could also be selected with the bespoke colour-matching offered by Bentley.

 The Final Series also marked the 50th anniversary of Bentley's V8 engine.
 The 2009 variant of the engine was still loosely based on the same design that was introduced in the 1959 Bentley S2.
-However, the updated engine in 2008 shares no interchangeable parts with the 1950 model, the last common item having been replaced in 2005.
+But the modern engine shares no interchangeable parts with the 1959 model, the last common item having been replaced in 2005.
 When the engine was first unveiled promotional literature described power and torque as 'adequate'.
-Now twin-turbocharged, the all-aluminium alloy engine delivered a 0–97 km/h (60 mph) in 5.3 seconds in a car weighing 2.5 tonnes.
-Fuel consumption was heavy, with Bentley stating that the model averages less than 10 mpg in the city and just over 20 on the highway in European testing.
+Now twin-turbocharged, the all-aluminium alloy engine could sprint to 0–97 km/h (60 mph) in 5.3 seconds.
+Fuel consumption is heavy, with Bentley stating that the model averages less than 10 mpg in the city and just over 20 on the highway in European testing.

-A replacement model, which was called the Bentley Mulsanne was launched in August 2009, at the Pebble Beach Concours d'Elegance, in Monterey, California.